Without an effective ecommerce sales funnel, you’re losing money.

 While as an ecommerce business owner, at this front end, you don’t make a huge profit.
 But by adding a premium upsell, you make back a whole lot of profit.

-So, the goal of a free-plus-shipping funnel is to get your prospective customers into your sales cycle.
+So, a free-plus-shipping funnel aims to get your prospective customers into your sales cycle.

 Once they hit that button, you upsell them with a higher package.